 The Governance and Nominating Committee evaluates the effectiveness and contribution of the Board, committees of the Board, individual directors, the Chair of the Board and chairs of the committees.
 The directors of the Corporation complete, on an annual basis, a board assessment questionnaire in which they provide feedback on the quality of corporate governance by the Board and management.
 The questionnaire covers a variety of issues including the composition of the Board, the effectiveness of the Board and its committees and the quality of the Board's relationship with management.
 The questionnaire also canvasses opinions with respect to Board composition and number of Board members to ensure that the Board reflects the appropriate breadth of expertise.
-In addition, on an annual basis, each director completes a self-assessment questionnaires to the Board and recommends any changes to enhance the performance of the Board.
+In addition, on an annual basis, each director completes a self-assessment questionnaire.
+The Governance and Nominating Committee presents a summary of the findings of both questionnaires to the Board and recommends any changes to enhance the performance of the Board.
 In addition, each director is privately interviewed by the Chairman to independently review and discuss the director's opinions as to composition and effectiveness of the Board.